nklisch/express-openapi-generator/README.md

 ```

 ## Usage
-You can use this package to simple generate quick and dirty valid open api specs for every route on your project.
+You can use this package to generate quick and dirty valid open api specs for every route on your project.

 **Warning**: *OpenApi does not support exotic route matching, such as `/p(ab)th`, `/p*ath/`, or optional path parameters `/:name?`.
 If these are in your project the generated document won't follow the OpenApi v3 spec.
 It may still work, since the route parser can handle these special routes, but plugins like swagger ui may fail.*
 ### Basic